 Cornstarch is a great swap, as you likely already have it in your kitchen cupboard.
 You can use cornstarch in a 1:1 ratio as a thickening agent.
 Unfortunately, it’s not a great swap in baked goods or other similar recipes.

-Cooking with Glutinous Rice Flour
+Cooking With Glutinous Rice Flour

 Since you're an expert on glutinous rice flour, it's time to discuss what you can do with sweet rice flour (including sweet rice flour recipes).